MarkovMedia/strapi-plugin-geometry-fields/README.md

 <pre>CREATE EXTENSION postgis;</pre>

-For the Leaflet map and the markers to display you must allow Openstreetmap in your middlewares.js like so:
+For the Leaflet map and the markers to display you must allow Openstreetmap in your middlewares.js.
+Update "strapi::security" like so:

 <pre>
   {